8 Habits of Highly Effective Product Leaders

 This might seem like a no-brainer but I'm sure you've had roles where expectations were fuzzy, promotions vague, or responsibilities unclear - how did that affect your performance?

-Low clarity leads to waste, teams spinning their wheels, misalignment and all kinds of issues that could have otherwise been avoided.
+Low clarity leads to waste, teams spinning their wheels, misalignment and all kinds of issues that could otherwise be avoided.

-And don't underestimate the effort that goes into this one.
+And don't underestimate the effort that this takes.

 Leadership isn’t passive.
 It’s not about “delegating everything”.
 It’s active, shaping work through clarity.